 The new JCD product leverages the developments in vetronics carried out in the recent past by the company, hence it is fitted with the same open architecture vetronics adopted on the CPWS Gen.2, that allows easy integration of third parties subsystems, such as optronics, antitank missiles, rocket launchers, smoke grenade launchers, active protection systems, acoustic gunshot detectors, 360° close surveillance systems, and others.
 While being subsystems agnostic, JCD considers that the optronic suite must provide a minimum detection range of 7 km, recognition range of 4.2 km and identification range of at least 2.2 km.

 The Cockerill 1030 top configuration would include Level 4 protection and antitank missiles, JCD not providing the overall mass in that configuration for the time being.
-However when minimum mass is required, such as i.e. on amphibious vehicles, the new JCD RWS can be stripped of its ballistic protection, the ammunition load reduced to 150 rounds, so that its mass goes down to kg.
+However when minimum mass is required, such as i.e. on amphibious vehicles, the new JCD RWS can be stripped of its ballistic protection, the ammunition load reduced to 150 rounds, so that its mass is even lower than the aforementioned one.
 JCD is also ready to consider low cost options for potential customers with tight budgets, who require however a reliable turret with good firepower, that can be eventually upgraded at a later date.

 As said JCD is currently developing the Cockerill 1030, which should be available in mid 2021.
 “We are building the demonstrator as we speak,” the company CEO confirmed, “and, COVID permitting, it will be firing in a couple of months.”

 Images and photos courtesy John Cockerill Defense